Suma Gestión Tributaria: Activities

 Suma is the local agency responsible for the application of local taxes in all town councils of the Alicante Province.
 Suma is in fact an advance shared-services scheme based on the economies of scale principle.

 Suma performs an integrated tax management service.
 It is responsible for the processing of local taxes from the first instance of a taxable activity or property to the receipt of tax payment by the municipal authorities.
-This involves a number of activities: updating the various payment lists, communicating with customers by issuing bills, collecting the taxes by several means (direct debit, credit card).
-It is also responsible for the enforcement, from notification to selling assets in auction following legal proceedings of the Taxation Act.
-Suma can also resolve claims and appeals which arise in the collection process, inspect and monitor the proper declaration and payment of taxes.
-The collected revenue is deposited in the municipal accounts in a monthly basis.
+This involves a number of activities: updating payment lists, issuing customer bills, and collecting taxes.
+It is responsible for enforcement, from notification to selling assets in auction following legal proceedings of the Taxation Act.
+Suma can resolve claims and appeals that arise in the collection process, inspect and monitor the declaration and payment of taxes.
+The collected revenue is deposited in the municipal accounts monthly.

 It has delegated powers for the following taxes and fees: